RealSGII2/oversized-h/README.md

 # Oversized H (Temporary Name)

-Bot coded by SGII2 "Omni" for purposes such as:
+Bot made for Discord coded by SGII2 "Omni" for purposes such as:
  - *We're deciding, this will come soon.*

 ## Details